Manitowaning/Manitoulin East Municipal Airport

-Manitowaning/Manitoulin East Municipal Airport (IATA: YEM, ICAO: CYEM) is located 7.5 NM north of Manitowaning, Ontario, Canada.
+Manitoulin East Municipal Airport or Manitowaning/Manitoulin East Municipal Airport (IATA: YEM, ICAO: CYEM) is a registered aerodrome located 7.5 NM north of Assiginack (Manitowaning), Ontario, Canada.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the Gore Bay-Manitoulin Airport.
 CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.

-The small terminal building has a food service and car rental office.
+The small terminal building has a waiting area as well as washrooms.
 Hangars and tie downs allow aircraft to remain at the airport.
+Jet and Av gas are available 24/7 through a state of the art cardlock system. the airport is located on provincial highway #6 which is the main road on Manitoulin Island and offers easy access to all other parts of the island.

-The airport opened in 1988 and serves as an air ambulance transfer hub in the region to Toronto and Sudbury, thus is open year-round.
+The airport opened in 1988 and serves as an air ambulance transfer hub in the region to Toronto and Greater Sudbury thus is open year-round.